Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * A new number field type supersedes decimal and float fields which have been deprecated.
 A `numberType` property allows to specify whether a decimal or a floating number is desired (#1155).
 * Added new upload naming scheme for user defined file names (#862).
 * Allowed dashes in list item names (whitespace and underscores were already allowed before).
+* Added permission based filtering for view pages.
+* Added new relationship properties for permission inheritance to control whether and how the source visibility should affect the target visibility in view and display pages (#1125).

 ### Generator changes